ibm-cloud-docs/monitoring/agent/access_key.md

     Where

     * `ENDPOINT` is the URL for the region where the monitoring instance is available.
-For more information, see [Sysdig endpoints](/docs/Monitoring-with-Sysdig?topic=Monitoring-with-Sysdig-endpoints#endpoints).
+For more information, see [monitoring endpoints](/docs/Monitoring-with-Sysdig?topic=Monitoring-with-Sysdig-endpoints#endpoints).
     * `API_TOKEN` is the API Token retrieved in step 1.
     * `ACCESS_KEY` is the access key that you wish to disable.

-Once you disable the Sysdig access key, the agents connected with the access key will be immeditely blocked from sending metrics to this {{site.data.keyword.mon_full_notm}} instance.
+Once you disable the access key, the agents connected with the access key will be immeditely blocked from sending metrics to this {{site.data.keyword.mon_full_notm}} instance.

 There is no option to delete access keys at this time.
 {: note}